na-na-hi/renget/archive/creamsan.md

 ***
 ##JAVASCRIPT SETUP
 This is for my cards that use JS.
-Follow it carefully or you will get mustard gas.
-Huge thanks to stscript anon for sharing how to enable JS with STScript: https://rentry.org/stscript Be sure to check the link as it explains more about why we do this setup.
+Follow carefully or you'll get mustard gas (jk, worst case, the card will not work) Huge thanks to stscript anon for sharing how to enable JS with STScript: https://rentry.org/stscript Be sure to check the link as it explains more about why we do this setup.
 ***